digi-ron/AU-Falcon-SPUD-Project/Electrical/SteeringControls/SteeringControls.md

 ## Plug Type

 The 2 connectors for the Steering wheel controls (other than the blade style horn connector) were originally manufactured by a company known as Delphi as part of the 150 Series of Connectors.
-While the manufacturer is now known as Aptiv, the following product codes are still relevant, and can be purchased from online marketplaces such as [AliExpress](../../Credits.md#sources)
+While the manufacturer is now known as Aptiv, the following product codes are still relevant, but can generally only be found on online marketplaces:

 | Name | Product Number | Notes |
 | --- | --- | --- |